Khloe Kardashian & Tristan Thompson Leaving L.A. Early To Return To Cleveland After LeBron James’ Decision

 “He told Khloe now that Bron’s gone, it’s his team and he’s got to get back to Cleveland immediately to lift the boys up.
 Khloe understood and agreed with Tristan and he’s wrapping things up and heading home soon,” an insider dished.

-The Cavs have made it to the NBA Finals for the past four years, and won the championship in 2016, during one of the most intense series’ in NBA history.
-However, without LeBron James not many sports analysts are giving the team much of a chance to even make the playoffs, despite still having players such as All-Star Kevin Love, exciting new rookie Collin Sexton, and Tristan Thompson.
+The Cavs have made it to the NBA Finals for the past four years and won the championship in 2016 during one of the most intense series in NBA history.
+However, without LeBron James, not many sports analysts are giving the team much of a chance to even make the playoffs, despite still having players such as All-Star Kevin Love, exciting new rookie Collin Sexton, and Tristan Thompson.

 However, getting out of L.A. may not be all about work for Tristan.
-The report reveals that he is more interested in returning home to Cleveland than he is staying in L.A. with Khloe Kardashian’s family, and that he is using the LeBron James situation to coax his baby mama into letting him go home.
+The report reveals that he is more interested in returning home to Cleveland than he is staying in L.A. with Khloe Kardashian’s family and that he is using the LeBron James situation to coax his baby mama into letting him go home.

 “Tristan gave [the ring] to her.
 She’s being coy about what it stands for, but everyone assumes it’s an engagement ring.
 It’s the biggest ring I’ve ever seen.
 She is planning a huge party in a few weeks, which she’s saying is for her birthday, but my guess is that’s when she’ll tell everyone she’s engaged,” a source close to Khloe revealed.